jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/monstrous humanoid/Girtablilu.md

 Temperature: warm
 Organization: solitary, pair, patrol (3-5 plus 2-4 giant scorpions), or cult (6-14 plus 3-6 temple guardians of 3rd level, 1 cleric or oracle leader of 6th level, and 4-9 giant scorpions)
 Treasure: standard (leather armor, masterwork spear)
-Description: Girtablilus fiercely guard ancient places and treasures lost to history.
-Far from civilized eyes, they thrive and piously protect their charges with the aid of monstrously large scorpions that girtablilus keep as pets.
-All girtablilus share a zeal for religion, although the objects of veneration vary from tribe to tribe.
-Some girtablilu tribes still serve long-forgotten deities, preserving the divinities' names and holy rituals.
-Others embrace religions derived from prehistoric worship, devoted to the idea of gods that once were or might never have been.
-Girtablilu leaders are clerics or oracles, and are responsible for the tribe's religious observances and laws.
-Tradition and service to the group are important.
-Those who violate tribal beliefs are killed or exiled into the harsh wasteland.
-Girtablilus believe that no sacrifice in life (including death in the service of the gods) goes unrewarded in the hereafter; this belief makes them fierce and fearless fighters.
-A girtablilu is 13 feet long and weighs 800 pounds.
 Race:
 Class:
 MR: